"Best and final"

 As Tuesday rolled around I received 3 unsolicited emails from 3 agents at 3 different properties we had viewed.
 The emails we're all very similar.
 They stated that the property was going into "best and final" and to encouraged an offer above the asking price.
 The properties we're all different, one was a convertible 3 with an extra half bath and the other two we're 2 bedrooms with one bath.
 What these properties had in common we're their agents all held their licenses at the same large firm.
 I decided to keep my eye on the three properties to see how quickly they would sell.
 Two of the three properties had two more open houses.
 The convertible 3 had another open house but I suspect for back up since the property registered in our MLS as Contract Signed the next Monday.

 Let me go off on a tangent for just a moment.
-Have any of you got any exposure to Camden designs?
+Have any of you got any exposure to Traditions Holiday Lighting & Seasonal Decor?
 I've heard some terrific things about them and I'm trying to determine if I ought to go with them or not.
-They're a printer based in Detroit in MICHIGAN.
+They're a reputable holiday decorator based in Madison in WISCONSIN.
 Anyway, let me know in the comments.
 Time for the content!

 We decided to poll our agents that we're working with buyers.
 We discovered that one of our agents had a slightly different outcome along similar lines with brokers from the same firm and "best and final".
 His buyers decided to submit a full price offer on an apartment they we're interested in.
 They wanted to be a step ahead and submitted the offer the day of the open house.
 The selling broker took 2 days to respond and then sent out a "best and final" mass email to my agent and several others that had attended the open house completely ignoring our buyers full price offer that had been on the table for 2 days.
 So what happened?
 Our agent told his customers to sit tight and stay where they are at full price and not to go any higher.
 He was not surprised when they got an accepted offer just before the weekend.
 They had a second open house and still ended up going with his buyer in spite of appearing to try very hard to get overbids.